DreamEp/MySurvivorClone/README.md

 	- Add up, down, left and right event
 	- On this events, set our keybinds associated to those (match the key /!\ latin or physical keycode depends on which type of keyboard)

+- General/Layer/2DLayer - Physics :
+	- Layer1 = World
+	- Layer2 = Player
+	- Layer3 = Enemy
+	- Layer4 = Loot
 - At the top of godot interface you can switch to script or 2D visualization
+- To add a signal/or a group we go to the node pannel at right

+## 6. Lessons :

+- Refer a node, 4 ways :
+  - Directly refer it with his name using $name / if we change the name or path we have to change in each area..
+  - Using @onready variable and the reference $ / if we change the name or path we have to change it in one area.
+  - Using @onready variable with access unique name (get_node("%name")) / long to setup but if we change the path there is nothing to change in our code but it has to be an unique name
+  - Using a function to fetch the node get_tree().get_first_node_in_group("sprite_in_group") / powerfull if we don't know the exact name of the node but it long to setup.
+- The Layer and Mask :
+  - Layer tell us "I exist on" the following layer(s)
+  - Mask tell us "I will collide with items that exist on the following layers"

+## 7. Review/Missunderstanding :

+- position vs global position

 If you want the basics texture (go to the ref)